Construction Law Survival Manual

 It is, of course, important to collect financial information from the account throughout the relationship.
 The single most important thing you can do is collect copies of checks received from the debtor.
 Checks include much information, including addresses, legal name, bank name and bank account number.
 Even if you do not keep a copy of every check, copies should be made periodically.
 You may also be able to get copies of checks deposited from your bank.
 If so, it is less important to make your own copies.

 A creditor that already has asset information will be able to move faster and at a lower cost to enforce their judgment.
 It is often necessary, however, to perform an asset search.
 This is not legal work and can be performed by the client or any number of commercial services that are cheaper than an attorney.
-Commercial Internet services can be very effective at identifying assets at a very low cost.
+Commercial Internet-based services can be very effective at identifying assets at a very low cost.
 Various private investigators will perform this service, normally at an hourly rate.
-Examples of Internet search engines and private investigators are shown at Skip Tracers and Asset Information (Appendix 37).
+Examples of Internet search engines and private investigators are shown in the Skip Tracers and Asset Information (Appendix 36).

 Most cities and counties have tax assessment information on the Internet.
 Personal property tax assessments will identify the vehicles a debtor has registered in the county.
 Real estate tax assessments will identify real property.
 Most counties have search engines on their tax assessment roles that can search by owner name or by property address.
-There are also national databases on the Internet, also shown at Skip Tracers and Asset Information (Appendix 37).
+There are also national databases on the Internet, some of which are listed in the Skip Tracers and Asset Information (Appendix 36).

 Problems often arise from married names, middle names or initials and trade names.
 It is often important to list a defendant’s name more than once on the lawsuit caption, in order to make sure an eventual judgment will be recorded in all important variations.
 If a business is operated as a sole proprietorship, then the individual and the “business” are one in the same.
 If you have judgment in the business name, however, you will have difficulty garnishing a bank account in the individual name and vice versa.
 It is easy to simply name the same defendant twice in the initial lawsuit, once in the individual name and once in the business name.
 This will save you a lot of trouble in later enforcement.